 Apply for an Innovation Grant

-At this time, we are only able to fund projects based in the United States (USA).
+At this time, we are only able to fund projects based in the United States.
 We are actively exploring ways to create new opportunities for innovators outside of the USA and we would love to stay connected.
 We encourage you to follow us on Facebook, Instagram, or LinkedIn so that you'll be among the first to know when new pathways become available.
-Thank you for your understanding and for the important work you do.

 Important Dates